 Organizations fulfilling roles within the healthcare industry but not providing direct clinical care

-All organizations not falling into an established category
+All organizations not falling into an established healthcare category

 Accounts reported to be associated with spam

-- When an organization is part of a larger organization, then categorize similarly as to the parent organization (ex. fellowship program part of a hospital: should be Org.
+When an organization is part of a larger organization, we categorize as to the parent organization (ex. fellowship program part of a hospital: will be Org.
 Provider.
-News account from a medical association should be Org.
-Advocate/Support.)
+News account from a medical association will be Org.
+Advocacy.)

-- Doctors.
+Doctors.
 This includes residents.
-Medical students should be categorized as "Individual Other Health"
+Medical students are categorized as "Individual Other Health"

 Custom Healthcare Stakeholder Segments